-In (46), we explained that (a) in a Heimian dynamic semantics ... $[e \Rightarrow g]e$ ... and ... [e & g] ... generate the same presuppositions, and (b) the result extends to the propositional version of the system of Schlenker 2009 due to the presuppositional equivalence with a Heimian dynamic semantics (as in the main text, we use & to abbreviate and).
+In (46), we explained that (a) in a Heimian dynamic semantics ... $\underline{[e \Rightarrow g]e}$ ... and ... [e & g] ... generate the same presuppositions, and (b) the result extends to the propositional version of the system of Schlenker 2009 due to the presuppositional equivalence with a Heimian dynamic semantics (as in the main text, we use & to abbreviate and).
 In the quantificational case, the fragment in (89) does not make it possible to define expressions [a & e] when a or e are predicative expressions or contain variables (since this fragment has no variables, and also has no complex predicates).

 Still, one can ask what would happen if we extended the framework of Schlenker 2009 to this more complex case.
-Rather than doing things in two steps by computing a local context and checking that it satisfies a presupposition, we will use the equivalent formulation of the 'Transparency Theory' of Schlenker 2008a (the two formulations are equivalent when local contexts exist; see Schlenker 2009, Appendix C, C. 21).
+Rather than doing things in two steps by computing a local context and checking that it satisfies a presupposition, we will use the near-equivalent formulation of the 'Transparency

+Theory' of Schlenker 2008a (the two formulations are equivalent within the fragment defined in Appendix I when local contexts exist; see Schlenker 2009, Appendix C, C. 21).